aquaris-dev/aquaris-dev.github.io/devices.md

 ### Status

 More detailed status updates will be published on our blog.
-The latest status update was published on [Sep 27, 2017]({% post_url 2017-09-27-device-status %}).
+The latest status update was published on [March 2, 2018]({% post_url 2018-03-02-device-status %}).